doritoes/ipdice.com/1_Prerequisites.md

 # Prerequisites
 This lab is written for a Windows 11 system.
-Throughout you will see refernces to "ipdice.com".
-You will need adpapt the steps to your own domain name and configuration.
+Throughout you will see references to "ipdice.com".
+You will need to adpapt the steps to your own domain name and configuration.

 Required knowledge and understanding
 - Cloud Computing basics and what AWS is (Free Udemy course [link](https://www.udemy.com/course/introduction-to-aws-cloud-computing/))